Hyperparameter optimization

 Ax · Adaptive Experimentation Platform

-Ax is a platform for optimizing any kind of experiment, including machine learning experiments, A/B tests, and simulations.
+Ax is a platform for optimising any kind of experiment, including machine learning experiments, A/B tests, and simulations.
 Ax can optimize discrete configurations (e.g., variants of an A/B test) using multi-armed bandit optimization, and continuous (e.g., integer or floating point)-valued configurations using Bayesian optimization.
 This makes it suitable for a wide range of applications.

 7.3 Determined

-determined includes hyperparameter tuning which is not in fact a surrogate surface, but an early stopping pruning of crappy models in a random search, i.e. fancy random search.
+Determined includes hyperparameter tuning which is not in fact a surrogate surface, but an early stopping pruning of crappy models in a random search, i.e. fancy random search.

 7.4 Ray